TAMARA BELT, Landscape Committee Chair

-Before earning her degree in landscape design, Tamara was an Environmental Economist at the World Bank and the Inter-American Development Bank for over ten years, where she focused on projects in the environmental sector, such as: establishing protected areas in Asia; promoting ecotourism in Brazil and Bolivia; and designing afforestation projects in Central America.
-She earned her Ph.D. in Economics from the London School of Economics.
+Before earning her degree in landscape design, Tamara was an environmental economist at the World Bank and the Inter-American Development Bank for over ten years, where she focused on projects in the environmental sector, such as establishing protected areas in Asia, promoting ecotourism in Brazil and Bolivia, and designing afforestation projects in Central America.
+She earned her Ph.D. in economics from the London School of Economics.

 George holds a marketing degree from New York University.
-As an advertising professional, he helped introduce the Porsche automobile into the US market and taught advertising at George Washington University.
-George set up a public service advertising program for the Federal Trade Commission, was a consultant to the US Office of Consumer Affairs, and was a partner in a Public Relations firm specializing in consumer affairs.
-More recently he edited and published a public policy newsletter on consumer advocacy.
+He helped introduce the Porsche into the US market and taught advertising at George Washington University.
+George set up a public service advertising program for the Federal Trade Commission, was a consultant to the US Office of Consumer Affairs, and was a partner in a public relations firm specializing in consumer affairs.
+More recently, George edited and published a public policy newsletter on consumer advocacy.

-She entered the Honors Program at the U.S. Department of Justice Honors Program in the Environmental Crimes Section.
-After 20 federal criminal trials, Bonnie took a sabbatical to have children and practice law pro bono for several non-profit organizations.
-She has served on several boards including Wesleyan University, Lutheran Social Services, Beauvoir Elementary School, and the Friends of Tregaron Foundation as President/Executive Director.
-Along with others in the community, Bonnie was instrumental in defeating a number of housing development proposals that threatened Tregaron’s historic landscape over many years.
+She entered the Honors Program at the U.S. Department of Justice in the Environmental Crimes Section.
+After 20 federal criminal trials, Bonnie took a sabbatical to raise her children and practice law pro bono for several non-profit organizations.
+She has served on several boards including Wesleyan University’s Board of Trustees, Lutheran Social Services Board and Beauvoir Elementary School.
+As the president and executive director of the Friends of Tregaron Foundation, Bonnie worked with the community to defeat a number of housing development proposals that threatened Tregaron’s historic landscape.
 She also organized neighborhood task forces to work with the Washington International School on its building and expansion plans.
-In 2006 when the Conservancy was founded, Bonnie served as Board Chair, and served as Executive Director from 2008 until March 2015.
+When the Conservancy was founded, Bonnie served as board chair, and served as executive director from 2008 to March of 2015.

 CLAYTON W. LEWIS

-Clayton Lewis is the Head of Washington International School.
+Clayton Lewis is the head of Washington International School (WIS).
 Clayton has administered international schools for the last 27 years, most recently as director of the International School of Luxembourg, and formerly as high school principal at the American School in London and the American School of The Hague.
-Clayton holds a B.A. in history from Rhodes College, an M.S. in educational administration from the George Peabody School of Education at Vanderbilt University, and has completed advanced graduate studies focusing upon international school leadership at Boston University.
+Clayton holds a B.A. in history from Rhodes College, an M.S. in educational administration from the George Peabody School of Education at Vanderbilt University, and has completed advanced graduate studies focusing on international school leadership at Boston University.